459 Philo Road, Elmira

 Students will learn custom paint techniques used in the industry.
 They will achieve this using airbrushes, paint spray guns, stencils and free-hand techniques.
 They will layout and complete and pre-determined project.
 Then, they will be able to come up with their own design for a panel.
 If time permits, students will learn about the exciting technique of water transfer printing, also known as hydrographics.

 If you're an auto racing fan, this class is for you.
 You'll begin the week by creating a team with your classmates and participating in a pit row competition.
 You'll learn to mount and balance tires, resurface brake rotors, retrieve and translate OBD II Codes with industry-leading scan tools, safely and correctly operate an automotive lift and take a field trip to a local auto dealership.

 Do you enjoy making people feel better about themselves?
-Come to the GST BOCES Cosmetology Summer Academy at the Bush Campus.
+Come to GST BOCES Cosmetology Summer Academy at the Coopers Campus.
 Each student will learn the importance of hygiene and sanitation, braiding, manicuring, pedicuring and plain facials.
-Summer of innovation students will get to work one-on-one with senior students from the Cosmetology program.
+Summer of Innovation students will get to work one-on-one with senior students from the Cosmetology program.

 If you love art, this class is for you!
 You'll practice computer graphics (Adobe Photoshop), photography, video and vinyl graphics.
-You will create photo composites such as a "Hybrid/New Animal" using two different images, a vinyl transfer for a T-shirt and a photo cup.
-You also will put yourself into another world using a green screen effect.
+You will create photo composites using two different images, a vinyl transfer for a T-shirt, a photo cup and a button.
+You also will produce a short video using key frame animation.
 Please bring a brown-bag lunch each day.